Yap: History

-Yap was a major German naval communications center before the First World War and an important international hub for cable telegraphy, with spokes branching out to Guam, Shanghai, Rabaul, Naura and Manado (Sulawesi's North coast).
-It was occupied by Japanese troops in September 1914, and passed to the Japanese Empire under the Versailles Treaty in 1919 as a mandated territory under League of Nations supervision.
-US commercial rights on the island were secured by a special US-Japanese treaty to that effect, concluded on 11 February 1922.
+Yap was a major German naval communications center before the First World War and an important international hub for cable telegraphy, with spokes branching out to Guam, Shanghai, Rabaul, Nauru and Manado (on the north tip of Celebes).
+It was occupied by Japanese troops in September 1914, and passed to the Empire of Japan under the Treaty of Versailles in 1919 as a mandated territory under League of Nations supervision.
+U.S. commercial rights on the island were secured by a special U.S.-Japanese treaty to that effect, concluded on 11 February 1922.

-In World War II, Japanese-held Yap was one of the islands bypassed in the U.S. "island-hopping" strategy, although it was regularly bombed by U.S. ships and aircraft, and Yap-based Japanese bombers did some damage in return.
-The Japanese garrison comprised 4,423 IJA men under the command of Colonel Daihachi Itoh and 1,494 IJN men.
+In World War II, Japanese-held Yap was one of the islands bypassed in the U.S. island-hopping strategy, although it was regularly bombed by U.S. ships and aircraft, and Yap-based Japanese bombers did some damage in return.
+The Japanese garrison comprised 4,423 Imperial Japanese Army soldiers under the command of Colonel Daihachi Itō and 1,494 Imperial Japanese Navy sailors.

-At the end of World War II, Yap was occupied by the U.S. military victors.
-The U.S. held it and the rest of the Caroline Islands as a trusteeship under a United Nations mandate (the "Trust Territory of the Pacific Islands") until 1986.
+At the end of World War II, Yap was occupied by the U.S. Military.
+The U.S. held it and the rest of the Caroline Islands as a trusteeship, the Trust Territory of the Pacific Islands, under a United Nations mandate until 1986.
 In that year, Yap, Truk, Pohnpei, and Kosrae formed the independent nation of the Federated States of Micronesia.
 Under a Compact of Free Association with the United States, Micronesian citizens and goods are allowed entry into the U.S. with few restrictions.

-American Peace Corps has been active in Yap from 1966 to 2018.
-Other US-based non-profit organizations, including Habele, have an ongoing presence on both Yap proper and its outer islands, aimed at reducing educational disparities and inequalities in access to effective classroom instruction.
+American Peace Corps was active in Yap from 1966 to 2018.
+Other U.S.-based non-profit organizations, including Habele, have an ongoing presence on both Yap Proper and its outer islands, aimed at reducing educational disparities and inequalities in access to effective classroom instruction.